PamCatten/hot-stuff/README.md

 When designing Hot Stuff, our hope was to create a companion for our users that could both help safeguard peace of mind in the day-to-day, or help ease the burden that comes in the aftermath of tragedy.
 If we succeeded, and you have the time to do so, consider getting involved; If we failed, consider giving us some [feedback](https://github.com/PamCatten/hot-stuff/issues/new?assignees=&labels=enhancement&projects=&template=feature.md&title=%5BFEATURE%5D): we've come a long way already, but there's always more we can do.
 ## Accessibility
-// TODO: Extremely important, include references to all work done for this objective
 ### Screen Reader Support
 ### CVD (Color Vision Deficiency) Support
 To ensure that text and other important components are easily distinguishable for users with CVD, we have made an effort to optimize color contrast where possible.